 • Scheduling: Select whether your event will be "Flexible" or "Strict."
 Selecting the "Flexible" option will allow the currently playing track to finish before this event starts (The start of the event may be delayed).
 Selecting the "Strict" option will start the event at the scheduled time and cut-off the currently playing track.
 Additionally, you can select to have the tracks within your "Source" option crossfade by selecting that option.

-When you click "Save," the ClockWheel module will generate the event.
-It will calculate how to place the tracks according the track Types, Categories, selection Algorithms and Separation Rules for the duration you've set the event for.
+When you click Save the ClockWheel module will generate the event.
+It will calculate how to place the tracks according to the track Types, Categories, selection Algorithms and Separation Rules for the duration you've set the event for.

 Don't forget to place your ad triggers!